 The first section in my household binder is the family calendar.
 I like a two-page, monthly calendar with room for notes and to do items for that month.

-The next two sections include two new printable planning worksheets that I added to my simple household planner just this year- the Yearly and Monthly goals worksheets.
+The next two sections of the planner are the Yearly and Monthly goals worksheets.

 With my kids running in different directions and me trying to keep up, I sometimes lose site of self care and living with intention.
 I created these worksheets to help me focus on those things that are important alongside caring for my family.